Money is becoming many different things – here’s what’s at stake

 The crypto world is becoming increasingly complex, now with several layers of tokens and market designs, facilitated by supposed stablecoins, in turn plugged into other payment platforms and commercial bank accounts and, in the end, denoted in the value of various national currencies – which continue to be the real tether to actual economies.

 Much like in the 19th century, these many new monies might herald a new historical wave of re-consolidation in some form.
 In fact, states and central banks are beginning to show muscle and reassert control from crypto as well as the private banking industry and technology companies.

 All in all, the stakes are high, not least on the question of unprecedented economic surveillance, algorithmic control and who is really most at risk in these shifting conditions.

 Crypto claims to empower individuals, giving them more direct economic control, and tends to emphasise privacy, but, in practice, all too often shifts risk onto individuals.
 Central banks are concerned with economic stability and managing systemic risk, but have very little incentive to protect people’s privacy.
 Private banks and big tech currently dominate payments, the latter having become a global oligopoly.
 Meanwhile, central bank digital currencies could very well bypass their growing power, challenging tech and banking monopolies by dealing directly with emerging FinTech and crypto industries.

 It is indeed unclear which actor really has the public interest most at heart.
 For those of us concerned with democratic rather than oligarchic control over the economy and privacy rights, alliances might have to be struck with willing governments, technology companies and crypto platforms on an ad-hoc basis.

-openDemocracy is also experimenting with new value sharing options through our CommentX feature.
+openDemocracy is also experimenting with new value sharing options through our CommentX feature supported by Grant For The Web.
 The best comments under this article will be highlighted by the author/editor and can receive a share of micropayments made to the article by Coil users.
 We invite your comments.